imedkrisna/krisna/content/en/slides/econ101/index.md

 ## Some tools

-- all course materials are accessible through lentera and google class in pdf.
+- All course materials are accessible through lentera and [google classroom](https://classroom.google.com/u/1/c/MjY5NTUzNzc0NTg5) in pdf.
-- Use my website if you don't like downloading.
+- All announcement will be posted on lentera and google classroom.
+  - I believe it will patch through your Petra e-mail as well.
+  - Feel free to let me know what's best for your learning.
-  - this course can be accessed [here]({{< relref "/courses/econ101" >}}).
+- The course is also available at my website, [s.id/econ101]({{< relref "/courses/econ101" >}}).
+  - It is in html format so you don't have to download.
+  - Also can be viewed on your phone.
 - I will update the course on a weekly basis.

-- Quizzes are conducted using pollev and quizziz.
-- Join pollev.com by navigating to pollev.com/imedkrisna007
-- Join quizizz by navigating to
+---

+## Some tools

+- The mid-lecture pop quiz (ungraded) will be conducted via poll everywhere.
+  - Please prepare a tab in your browser to [pollev.com/imedkrisna007](https://pollev.com/imedkrisna007/)
+  - You can also use your smartphone's browser.

+- The tool for the end-lecture quiz (graded) is still being explored.
+  - we will test [quizizz](https://joinmyquiz.com/) by the end of today's lecture.
+  - We can also use google form.
+  - You are free to let me know your preference.

 ---